rugh1/Cyber2.7/README.md

 - **IP and Port**: The server is configured to listen on IP address '127.0.0.1' and port '25565'.

-- **Maximum Packet Size**: The maximum packet size for communication is set to 1024 bytes.

 - **Queue Length**: The server accepts only one connection at a time with a queue length of 1.

 ### Commands